The Birthplace of Buddha is in dire need of some spirituality

 Make the monks work

-The Nepal Government has given the land to the monasteries for free.
+The land was given to the monasteries for free.
 Great.
-Now make them work for it.
+Now make them work a little for it.

 With 24 monasteries from all around the world it would be great if each monastery did a day exhibition or teaching seminar on their form of Buddhism and Buddhism in their country!